Charlie Blackmon Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 11th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in MLB.

-- The Giants have the 13th-ranked team ERA across all MLB pitching staffs (4.10).
+- The Giants have the 14th-ranked team ERA across all league pitching staffs (4.10).

-- Giants pitchers combine to give up 66 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- The Giants rank 14th in baseball in home runs given up (66 total, 1.1 per game).

-- The Giants are sending Brebbia (2-0) to the mound for his fifth start of the season.
-He is 2-0 with a 3.80 ERA and 33 strikeouts through 23 2/3 innings pitched.
+- Webb makes the start for the Giants, his 13th of the season.
+He is 4-6 with a 3.19 ERA and 82 strikeouts through 79 2/3 innings pitched.

-- In his most recent time out -- out of the bullpen on Saturday -- the right-hander threw one scoreless inning against the Baltimore Orioles without surrendering a hit.
+- In his most recent appearance on Saturday, the right-hander went seven innings against the Baltimore Orioles, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.